drd60199/tunnelcraft-website/README.md

 ```
 3. **Start your local server**: Ensure your PHP server is running.

-4. **Open the website**: Navigate to http://localhost/tunnelcraft-website/ in your browser
+4. **Open the website**: Navigate to localhost:your-server-port in your browser

 **Roadmap**